seanbreckenridge/git_doc_history/README.md

 event which specifies when in the history, and what was added/removed

-Alternatively, can pass a `parse_func`, which is a function which accepts the `DocHistorySnapshot`, and retuns a list of hashable items to store as state
+Alternatively, can pass a `parse_func`, which is a function which accepts the `DocHistorySnapshot`, and returns a list of hashable items to store as state

 For an example of parsing diffs, see [`examples/todotxt_diff.py`](examples/todotxt_diff.py):